grafana/k6-cloud-feature-requests/README.md

 If we do agree that your idea fits within our roadmap we'll put it through our prioritization process where we weigh different ideas against each other to decide which ones we want to bet on as the most important for the current product implementation cycle (8 week period).

 Once your idea is slotted in for implementation in a cycle we'll add the `in progress` label to the issue and add a comment in the issue that the implementation has started.
 Then you just wait, for at most 8 weeks.

+## How do I vote for an existing idea?

+Just add a thumbs up :thumbsup: reaction to the issue you want to see implemented.
+We in the product team will use that to gauge the relative interest of ideas.